JourGui/SolarWind/README.md

 Future work for the regressions: Perform this study with similar dataframes but only based on one feature containing categorical values: Region or FacilityType.

-Future work for the neuronal networks: Perform this study of all dataframes for the more strict convergence criteria and implement a Bayesian Optimization.
+Future work for the neuronal networks: Perform this study of all dataframes for more strict convergence criteria and implement a Bayesian Optimization.